Coop Himmelb(l)au

 The name Coop Himmelb(l)au is, in several ways, a reference to their methods.
 ‘Coop’ stands for cooperation and refers to collaboration.
 Himmelb(l)au may be read as ‘Himmelblau’ or ‘Himmelbau’; both words indicate the type of free and open architecture they advocate.
 The expression of this philosophy may be seen particularly in the deconstructivism, a movement that Coop Himmelb(l)au adhered to until late in the 1990s.
 Within this movement (which fit particularly well in the post-modern spirit prevalent during the 1980s), people were not looking for harmony and synthesis, but instead, they sought fragmentation, chaos, contrast and movement in their designs.

-a number of happenings; a phenomenon from the visual arts world.
-Their manifesto is not functionally oriented, but instead, adheres to the – contrary – gridless composition of plastic arts manifestos: “We want architecture that has more to offer.
+Although Coop Himmelb(l)au consists of two architects, their approach displays a kinship with the plastic arts.
+Particularly at the start of their partnership, Prix and Swiczinsky organised a number of happenings; a phenomenon from the visual arts world.
+Their manifesto is not functionally oriented, but instead, adheres to the – contrary – gridless composition of plastic arts manifestos: ‘We want architecture that has more to offer.
 Architecture that bleeds, exhausts, that turns and even breaks, as far as I am concerned.
 Architecture that glows, that stabs, that tears and rips when stretched.
 Architecture must be precipitous, fiery, smooth, hard, angular, brutal, round, tender, colourful, obscene, randy, dreamy, en-nearing, distancing, wet, dry and heart-stopping.
 Dead or alive.
 If it is cold, then cold as a block of ice.
 If it is hot, then as hot as a tongue of flame.
-Architecture must burn!”
+Architecture must burn!’
 [From: Gründungsmanifest Coop Himmelb(l)au, 1968].

 Artworks